algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### Out Of Scope

-This project also has some features that could be implemented but are not in our area of expertise and are not feasible in the amount of time given by the school for the SportShield project.
+This project also has some features that could be implemented but are not in our area of expertise and are not feasible within the deadlines set by the school for the SportShield project.

 #### ➭ **Application Improvement**